Bills Catherine authored

 - SB 477 – Civil Rights Protections

-- SB 427 clarifies language in the California Fair Employment and Housing Act (FEHA) so that the Civil Rights Department (CRD) can more effectively investigate and prosecute discrimination, harassment, hate incidents, and other civil rights violations.
+- SB 427 clarifies language in the California Fair Employment and Housing Act so that the Civil Rights Department can more effectively investigate and prosecute discrimination, harassment, hate incidents, and other civil rights violations.

 - SB 710 Solar Tax Exclusion